breunigs/frei0r-blur-from-json/README.md

 * `jsonblur` is the name of the binary that frei0r will invoke, i.e. the output of this repo when being built
 * `somefile.MP4.json.gz` (param name: `jsonPath`) is the path to the file containing the detections that should be blurred.
-See below for details.
+Will automatically try various file extensions (`.json.gz`, `.json.zst`, `.json.gz_wip`, `.json.zst_wip`, `.json_wip`, `_wip`, and the given path) to find the detections.
+The file extension is used to determine the decompression algorithm.
+See below for format details.
 * `14` (param name: `skipFrames`): skip the first n frames in the `.json.gz`.
   Since is unfortunately required, since frei0r only passes a timestamp to the filter, but not the FPS (frames per second).
 Since the detections are indexed